HDFP - Human Devel Family Fin Plan

 HDFP 565 Military Personal Finance: 3 Credits (3 Lec)

-(F, Su) This course offers an overview of topics relevant to the financial planning process and adapts the topics to unique needs, terminology, benefits, and resources that impact military service members and their families.
+(F, Su) Majors in FFPO-MS only.
+This course offers an overview of topics relevant to the financial planning process and adapts the topics to unique needs, terminology, benefits, and resources that impact military service members and their families.
 The subject matter includes status of service members, financial readiness, financial management, recordkeeping, cash flow management, risk management, credit and debt management, savings, education planning, investment management, tax management, retirement management, estate management, and special topics.

 HDFP 572 Financial Plan Case Studies: 3 Credits (3 Lec)